Alexis12119/dull.nvim/README.md

 ## 🔔 Reminder

 - I'm using now the new colorscheme I made called [nightly.nvim](https://github.com/Alexis12119/nightly.nvim)
-- I won't push any commits in the repo anymore.
+- I won't push any commits in this repo anymore.
-* I used [Neovide](https://github.com/neovide/neovide) to make the background transparent in the screenshots.
+- I used [Neovide](https://github.com/neovide/neovide) to make the background transparent in the screenshots.

 ## 📷 Screenshots